kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Adaboost</span>
         <span class="tag is-success is-light">Gradient Boosting</span>
     </div>
-    <p>Boosting helps a week learner to become better.
+    <p>Boosting helps a weak learner to become better.
 In this lecture, we will talk about the essence of boosting, additive models, as well as gradient boosting.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">